klahrich/chiefhustler/content/posts/nuran-painful-lesson.md

 ### Promises vs Reality

 The company's intial target was to deploy 122 sites in Cameroon by the end of the year.
 In February 2021, the company published a [corporate video](https://nuranwireless.com/en/investors/nuran-announces-major-network-as-a-service-agreement-with-orange-drc/) assuring us that the financing was already well under way and that the company had already received a lot of interest from both local banks and international development banks, and had even received multiple term-sheets.
-The company also promised (near the end of that video) that they were on everybody's lips in the industry and that a lot of of other operators and other countries would be coming soon.
+The company also promised (near the end of the video) that they were on everybody's lips in the industry and that a lot of of other operators and other countries would be coming soon.

 In March 2021, in [this video](https://www.youtube.com/watch?v=fHkaRq1eQUY), Francis shared that he expected the first 48 sites in Cameroon to be built by September, and the full batch of 122 by the end of the year.